-HU will improve border checks and the existing border surveillance system (stable, mobile, handheld thermal cameras, nightvision equipment, perimetric sensors) and ensures adequate reaction capacity.
+HU will improve border checks and the border surveillance system and ensures reaction capacity.
 At temporary external borders border control will be ensured with mobile equipment.

-In relation to IBM, HU will improve the efficiency of in-depth control (filtering illegal migration within the territory) to ensure flexible reaction to illegal migration flows.
-Units responsible for in-depth check reinforce border control if the pressure of legal and illegal migration increases.
-In-depth checks are based on risk analysis or random based, but not systematic and not regular.
-A clear apportionment key will be established in case measures will go beyond border control.
+In relation to IBM, HU will improve the efficiency of in-depth control to ensure flexible reaction to illegal migration flows.
+In-depth checks are based on risk analysis or random based, but not systematic nor regular.
+A clear apportionment key will be established if necessary.

 - 1. 1 land BCP will be opened (UKR), 1 road BCP will be expanded (SRB), improvement of security equipment/systems of BCPs - 2.
-Development of HW,SW for N.SISII, national subsystems (changes of ICD data security) - 3.
+Development of HW,SW of national subsystems and for interoperability requirements. - 3.
 IT and technical equipment for border checks incl. systematic check of Interpol's Stolen and Lost Travel Documents.
+Installation of automated border control system to the entry and exit area of the international airports - 4.
 IT modernisation (network, HW) of local border policing bodies, further development and integration of IT systems.
-Includes

-- equipment (mobile and desktop document and fingerprint readers, UDR radios, PCs, vehicle searching kits) to ensure border control at the temporary external borders and which can be moved to the external borders later - 4.
-Equipment, devices and systems supporting border surveillance (handheld, mobile thermal cameras, perimetric sensors). - 5.
-Water, road and off-road vehicles for border control bodies and for criminal intelligence unit supporting border control, Schengen buses (minivans equipped with ITC and checking devices) - 6.
-Technical equipment for in-depth control (eg checking documents, surveillance, and mobile document and fingerprint readers).
+Including equipment (mobile and desktop document and fingerprint readers, UDR radios,

+PCs, vehicle searching kits) to ensure border control at the temporary external borders and which can be moved to the external borders later.

+- 5. Equipment, devices and systems supporting border surveillance (stable,handheld, mobile thermal cameras, perimetric sensors, night vision equipment). - 6.
+Water, road and off-road vehicles for border control bodies and for criminal intelligence unit supporting border control, Schengen buses (minivans equipped with ITC and checking devices) - 7.
+Technical equipment for in-depth control (e.g. checking documents, surveillance, and mobile document and fingerprint readers). - 8.
+Development and implementation of the EU Entry-Exit System (EES).
+Funding for this priority will be provided as stipulated under Section 7.

-- 5% decrease of congestion time at BCPs - 3% increase in number of revealed illegal activity (illegal border crossings, forgeries revealed during border checks etc. 24 467 in 2013)
+- 5% decrease of congestion time at BCPs - 3% increase in number of revealed illegal activity (illegal border crossings, forgeries revealed during border checks etc. -24467 in 2013)